seninds/system-design/problems/url_shortener/README.md

 ### Cache Data

-In cache I plan to store pair of short and corresponding destination URLs.
+In cache I plan to store pairs of short and corresponding destination URLs.
-So the max possible size of 1 record in the cache could be 2048 + 9 = 2057 bytes.
+So the max possible size of 1 record in the cache could be: `2048 + 9 = 2057 bytes`.

 _TODO: think about cache for session tokens_